extenda/shared-workflows/generic/k6-cloud-run-job/README.md

 | `GRPC_HOST` | `target-host` | |
 | `GRPC_AUTHORITY` | `target-authority` | Empty unless set. |
 | `AUTH_TOKEN` | minted for `target-audience` | Empty if `target-audience` is not set. |

+For `cloud-run-job`, the action generates the Dockerfile, so you do not write one — your `assets-path` directory is copied to `/k6-tests` and the script runs from there, so `open('./requests.json')` and similar relative reads work as they do locally.
+For `github-actions`, the script runs directly against `assets-path` in the runner's own workspace — same relative-read behavior, no build step.

 ## Slack reporting